Starting a food business

 You also need to meet legal standards for food businesses.

-If you are starting a new food business or taking over an existing one you must let us know.
-For most businesses you will just need to register with us but for some you will need to get approval before you can operate.
+For most businesses you will just need to register with us, but for some approval is required before you can operate.

 Register a food business